 At this time the register is open, so dogs with unknown parentage can be registered.

-The register is in sections to cater for different circumstances: Section A dogs have both parents already recorded in the register, Section B has no registered history but is known or obviously a Koolie, or only one parent is already registered, Section C is for known or obvious cross bred dogs.
-Section C allows people with good working dogs to still be part of the Koolie community and breed towards pure Koolies.
-Section P is for pets and dogs breeders feel are not suitable for breeding but are quite able to be working dogs or companion dogs, no offspring are registered from Section P dogs.
-There are currently over 1000 dogs registered.
+The Koolie register is in sections to cater for different circumstances: Section A dogs have both parents already recorded in the register.
+Section B has no registered history but is known or obviously a Koolie, or only one parent is already registered in A or B. Section C is for known or obvious cross bred dogs.
+Crosses will only be accepted when to related breeds.
+The offspring of Section C can only move to Section B regardless of whether the Koolie parent is already registered in Section B or A. Section C is NOT for creating new crosses as in first cross Koolie x ?
+Section C allows people with good working dogs that have a non Koolie ancestor to still be part of the Koolie community and breed towards pure Koolies.
+Section P is for Koolies only suitable as pets or dogs breeders feel are not suitable for breeding but are quite able to be working dogs or companion dogs, no offspring are registered from Section P dogs.
+There are currently over 1400 dogs registered.

 Beware of imitations!
 Others have tried to benefit from the positives of registration with the Koolie Club of Australia, issuing certificates that mimic our own.
 It is worth double checking that when you purchase a “registered Koolie” or seek to use a stud dog that the registration is with The Koolie Club of Australia as we cannot verify any records from other bodies.

 What are the benefits of registration?
 As a breeder you are proving you are open and honest about the breeding of your dogs.
 Registration verifies your records and keeps the history and details of the ancestors of your dogs on record where they will follow through to future generations.
 Once you sell your registered Koolie purchasers who breed and register their offspring have the correct history which includes your Prefix on any dogs you bred in the Ancestry, so future purchasers know to give you the credit you deserve.